-- i) S Chand and Company Limited's operations comprises of publishing of educational books with product ranging from school books, higher academics books, competition & reference books, technical & professional books and children books. - ii) On December 5, 2016, S Chand and Company Limited (referred to as "S Chand" or "the Company") acquired 74% equity in Chhaya Prakashani Private Limited (referred to as "Chhaya"), which has with effect from that date become a subsidiary of the Company.
-It includes 30.47 % shares acquired through one of its 100 % subsidiary.
+- i) S Chand and Company Limited's operations comprises of publishing of educational books with product ranging from school books, higher academics books, competition & reference books, technical & professional books and children books. - ii) On December 5, 2016, S Chand and Company Limited (referred to as "S Chand" or " the Company") acquired 74% equity in Chhaya Prakashani Private Limited (referred to as "Chhaya"), which has with effect from that date become a subsidiary of the Company.

-The consolidated proforma financial information gives effect to the acquisition of Chhaya by S Chand for consideration of Rs.
-1,700.05 million.
+The following unaudited consolidated proforma financial statement gives effect to the acquisition of Chhaya by S Chand for consideration of Rs.
+1,700.05 Million.
 The entire consideration for this acquisition is financed through a Rupee term loan amounting to Rs.
-1,520 million and Rs.
-180.05 million internal accruals.
+1,520 Million and Rs.
+180 Million internal accruals.
 Pursuant to this acquisition the Company will consolidate 74% of Chhaya in its consolidated financial statements with effect from December 5, 2016.